LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 > We found something that might not be a priority for the  council might be the biggest thing in the user's life if it's their driveway that they're talking about.

+This extended to the size of a pothole - the lack of transparency about how its relative importance for repair is assessed led to disagreements.

 ### Experience maps

 The two user journeys created for the process were